 5. Are students allowed in the SGA meetings?

 6. Who do I contact to voice my concerns or suggestions?

-You may contact any member of the SGA; we will contact the appropriate School official
+You may contact any member of the SGA, including the Executive Officers and Senators.

 7. What kind of issues could SGA resolve?

 SGA functions to share student concerns with the appropriate administrator(s).

 8. How am I represented in the SGA?

 The SGA Senate is composed of representatives of each class (Freshman, Sophomore,

 Junior, Senior) as well as representatives from each academic school.